 - Fort Bigo Bya Mugyenyi

-Visit the ruins of the fort built by the supernatural Bachwezi (who are believed to have disappeared into thin air instead of dying) to protect their kingdom, and marvel at their fascinating earthworks.
+Visit the ruins of the fort built by the supernatural Bachwezi.
+They are believed to have disappeared into thin air instead of dying to protect their kingdom.
+It’s a marvel to view their fascinating earthworks in person.

 - Visit the Karamojong

 Like the Masai of Kenya, the Karamojongs are pastoralists with unique cultural wear and dance.
-While visiting, you can get to tour their manyatas (homes with low doors that you have to almost crawl to enter them), and also attempt their jump into the sky dance.
+While visiting, you can get to tour their manyatas (homes with low doors that you have to almost crawl to enter), and also attempt their jump into the sky dance.